 This study was the first placebo-controlled study of ketamine’s effects on social anxiety disorder.
 Previous studies were done that found ketamine reduced symptoms of general anxiety disorder and social anxiety disorder, but it was not placebo-controlled.

-This double-blind, placebo-controlled trial tested the effects of ketamine IV treatments on 18 adults who suffer from social anxiety disorder.
+This double-blind, placebo-controlled trial tested the effects of ketamine IV treatments on 18 adults who suffer from a social anxiety disorder.
 The study concluded that ketamine was effective in alleviating symptoms of social anxiety disorder.
-While the study was too small to conclusively say that ketamine is totally useful in treating anxiety, the trail did show that there is concrete evidence to suggest that ketamine can be useful.
+While the study was too small to conclusively say that ketamine is totally useful in treating anxiety, the trial did show that there is concrete evidence to suggest that ketamine can be useful.

 Like with depression, not all people with anxiety disorders respond to traditional treatment options.
 Although talk therapy and medications are typically effective, they don’t always help with all symptoms or help enough.